 The research applies a web-based literature survey to assess author productivity in Indian Metal-Organic Framework (MOF) research from 2000-2024.
 The primary data were sourced from the Web of Science database by using the keywords: "Metal-Organic Framework" and "India" within the address field.
 The relevant records were saved in a plain text format for further analysis.
 The data that was downloaded is the input for the HisCite tool to analyze citation and research trends.
 Besides, the bibliographic data were parsed through Bibexcel to assess author productivity and collaboration networks and observe publication patterns.
 This method enables a representative quantitative and scientometric evaluation of the research in Indian Metal-Organic Framework in terms of author contributions, collaboration methods, and author productivity in relation to Lotka's Law.
-All the data that were processed have been properly presented and visualized in Google Sheets aligned with the study objectives.
+All the data that were processed have been properly presented and visualized in Google Sheets, aligned with the study objectives.

 The Study Objectives are: